 Social Studies & Science

-We will start with our Social Studies Unit on Citizenship and Rules.
+- We will start our 1st Social Studies Unit on Citizenship, Community and Rules

 Each week we will focus on a new color and color word.
 During the week, we will do a few fun activities with that color.
-On Fridays, we will dress in that color too, whether you attend school or you are at home for remote learning that day.
+One day a week, we will dress in that color too.

 Switlik School is proud to be a Bucket Filling School!
-Each month, 1 student will be chosen for the Class Bucket Filler!
+Each month, 2-3 students will be chosen for our Class Bucket Fillers!
 Encourage your child to be a Bucket Filler at home too!

 Please label it and have your child practice opening and closing it on their own.
 THANK YOU!